MA – Speech & Hearing Sciences – Washington State University – 2004

 BA – Psychology & Linguistics – University of Winnipeg – 2001

-She has worked in several settings including; inpatient and outpatient rehabilitation at the Glenrose Rehabilitation Hospital; the intensive Aphasia rehab program (InteRACT), at Dalhousie University; as part of an interdisciplinary team providing in-home rehab for individuals recovering from stroke; and through her own private practice.
+She has worked in several settings including; inpatient and outpatient rehabilitation at the Glenrose Rehabilitation Hospital; the Intensive Aphasia Rehab program (InteRACT), at Dalhousie University; as part of an interdisciplinary community-based rehab team; and her own private practice.
 She joined the Department of Communication Sciences and Disorders in April 2014.

 Andrea's clinical area of interest is working with adults with neurogenic communication disorders, primarily caused by stroke or brain injury.
 She is a founding member of the Alberta Aphasia Camp, in partnership with March of Dimes Canada, and remains the co-coordinator for the camp.
 She is highly interested in client-centred care, clinical supervision of new clinicians, and providing experiential learning opportunities for her students.
 She is an affiliate of Aphasia Access.